TylerFenske/Projects/Pinball/README.md.txt

 mode again by pressing the reset button.
 A new board will be generated, the ball will be set back to its starting position, but the score will carry over.

+## KNOWN BUGS:
-BUGS: The ball may glide over the corner of an orange tile unnoticed, as the detection for the ball isn't quite sophisticated enough to detect every pixel of the ball, but actually just the center.
+The ball may glide over the corner of an orange tile unnoticed, as the detection for the ball isn't quite sophisticated enough to detect every pixel of the ball, but actually just the center.
 This causes some tiles to appear as if they should have turned blue when they actually do not.